Become a Florida Library Advocate | Take Action! Find Your Legislator Advocacy Resources | Important Dates |

 Important Dates

-Congratulations on a successful Advocacy Campaign for 2021-2022!
-Florida lawmakers approved a $112 billion dollar budget that includes increases for library funding.
-The results of the 2022 FLA platform’s requests were as follows:
+Congratulations on a successful 2023 Advocacy Campaign!
+Florida lawmakers approved a $116.5 billion dollar budget that includes increases for library funding.
+The results of the 2023 FLA platform’s requests were as follows:

 Request Result

-State Aid to Public Libraries Grant Program: Restore funding to $23,000,000.
-Legislative budget request by Department of State: $17,304,072 + State Aid to Public Libraries Grant Program: Received a $2 million dollar increase in non-recurring funds for a total of $19,304,072
+State Aid to Public Libraries Grant ProgramSustain $17.5 million in recurring funds, in conjunction with $6 million in non-recurring funding + State Aid to Public Libraries Grant Program: Received $17,304,072 in recurring funds and $2,105,606 in federal trust fund money for a total of $19.4 million+

-Career Online High SchoolAppropriate to $750,000 x Career Online High School: No (zero) funds in 2022.
-Increase of $2 million was vetoed.
+Career Online High SchoolAppropriate to $750,000 x Career Online High School: Funded at $750,000 by Legislature.
+Vetoed by governor

-Colleges’ and Universities’ Essential Library and Distance Learning Services: Support recurring $20,900,000 to FLVC/FPALN for State University and College Libraries, Distance Learning, and Student Services + Colleges’ and Universities’ Essential Library and Distance Learning Services: Funds continue at $20,912,822 with a piece of new funding for the Student Open Access Resources initiative, which has a proposed budget of $10,800,000.
+Colleges’ and Universities’ Essential Library and Distance Learning Services: Support recurring $22,583,517 to FLVC/FPALN for State University and College Libraries, Distance Learning, and Student Services.
+Appropriate $1,500,000 in non-recurring funding for library electronic resources + Colleges’ and Universities’ Essential Library and Distance Learning Services: Received an increase of $3.6 million for a total of $24.5 million

-Public Library Construction Grants: Appropriate funding of $14,600,000 to support all eligible applications Public Library Construction Grants: No (zero) funds in 2022 budget
+Public Library Construction Grants: Appropriate funding of $9 million to support all eligible applications Public Library Construction Grants: Received $9 million in 2023 budget

 Advocacy Resources